IIT-Madras-DSAI-Department/end-semester-project-eshikanahata/README.md

 ## 📁 Repository Structure

 * Describe your repository structure here.
-Explain about overall code organization.
+Explain about overall code organization. algorithms.py : Data loading, processing and various implementations of models and ensembles from scratch trained and validated on the MNIST dataset. main.py : Loads final model used for classification from the algorithms.py file.
+To run this code, the train and test dataset must be in the same folder as the one this file is run in else the paths can be changed in the code itself.
+report.pdf : A comprehensive summary of all models tried, system architecture details, hyperparameter tuning, final hyperparameters used, training time logging, system optimizations used and finally some observations/insights from the exercise. xgb_hyperparam_results.csv : contains hyperparameter combinations and results for each of them on xgboost.
 ---

 ## 📦 Installation & Dependencies